Sam Bird: 2020–21 season

-2021-22
+2021–22 season

 Throughout the season, Bird struggled with consistency and after five races had only achieved points in Diriyah and Rome.
 Other points finishes came in Berlin, Jakarta, Marrakesh, and New York.
 However, he never managed to achieve a finish higher than 4th.
 Bird had to miss both rounds of the Seoul ePrix after sustaining a broken hand during the London ePrix.
 His place was taken by Jaguar reserve driver Norman Nato.
 This was the first time in his Formula E career that Bird had failed to score either a win or a podium.
 He finished the season 13th with 51 points.

-2022-23
+2022–23 season

-The 2023 season brought about a new set of regulations and the debut of the gen 3 car with Bird confident he turn around his fortune after a difficult 2022 season.
+The 2023 season brought about a new set of regulations and the debut of the Gen 3 car with Bird confident he turn around his fortune after a difficult 2022 season.
 He did, however, have a rude awakening as software problems hampered his preparations in practice for the Mexico City ePrix and he only qualified 21st.
 His race was not much better as it ended prematurely on lap 6 with a driveshaft failure.
+Stronger performances eventually occurred with podiums in Diriyah, São Paulo, Berlin and Rome.
+He consistently faltered as the season moved on and once again failed to secure a win for the second season.
+He finished 8th in the standings with 95 points.
+Bird left Jaguar after spending three seasons with the team at the end of the season.

+McLaren (2024–2025)

+2023–24 season

+In August 2023, McLaren announced the signing of Bird as René Rast's replacement and partnered Jake Hughes for the season.
+He got McLaren's maiden Formula E victory at the São Paulo ePrix.
+At the Monaco ePrix, Bird was ruled out of the weekend after suffering a hand injury following a crash during the first free practice.
+He was replaced by McLaren reserve and development driver Taylor Barnard.

+2024–25 season

+Bird stayed with McLaren for the 2024–25 season, alongside Taylor Barnard who replaces Maserati-bound Jake Hughes.
+Bird departed from McLaren at the end of the season as the team exited Formula E.

+Nissan reserve (2025–)

+Having failed to secure a seat, Bird would move to Nissan to serve as the reserve and development driver during the 2025–26 season.